Wells Fargo debuts sustainability bond

 The remaining funds are set to be split evenly between affordable housing and socioeconomic advancement.
 For example, Wells Fargo is lending to a project in the Bronx, New York to build a unit with 540 affordable housing units.
 And using New Markets Tax Credits the bank is investing in a children's institute, which will provide resources to children facing adversity and poverty in the Watts neighborhood of Los Angeles.

+Additionally, the deal is tapping five diverse firms to lead the deal alongside Wells Fargo.
+The lead bookrunners are Academy Securities, Castle Oak, Penserra Securities, Ramirez and Siebert Williams Shank.

-Those ESG elements and the limited size of the new issuance could push spreads tight to its outstanding curve, research firm CreditSights noted.
+Those ESG elements and the limited size of the new issuance pushed spreads tight to its outstanding curve, research firm CreditSights noted.

 Wells Fargo's outstanding 2.406% 2025s that are callable in October 2024 were last trading at 65bp over Treasuries, according to MarketAxess data.
-But spreads on the new deal have room to move some 20bp-25bp tighter from IPTs closer to where the outstanding note was trading on a G spread basis at around 48bp over, according to CreditSights.
+CreditSights quoted the same bond at a G spread of 48bp over for a negative new issue concession on Wednesday's print.

 "To the degree ESG bonds now carry a modest premium, combined with the will-not-grow issuance and light supply over the last twelve months, we expect Wells' offering to be well-bid and collapse any concessions," CreditSights noted.